US to begin training Ukrainian forces on Abrams tanks next month - Local News 8

 “Putin thought that he could easily topple Kyiv’s democratically elected government.
 He thought that the wider world would let him get away with it.
 He thought that our unity would splinter,” Austin said of the Russian leader.
 “But he was wrong — on each and every count.”

+And while Milley said he believes the tanks will be “very effective” on the battlefield against Russia, he emphasized that they will be most effective as one part of the equation.

+“Wars are the outcomes of battles and wars are the function of many, many variables,” Milley said.
+“And in this case, you would have to make sure that your tanks are used in combined arms with mechanized infantry, artillery, all of that is synchronized with dismounted forces, etc. So there is no silver bullet in this case, but I do think the M1 tank when it’s delivered and it reaches its operational capability that it will be very effective on the battlefield.”

-At the meeting on Friday, Ukraine’s defense minister, Oleksii Reznikov, said his country was given a “green light” for “close cooperation” with NATO’s procurement agency.
+At the meeting on Friday, Reznikov, said his country was given a “green light” for “close cooperation” with NATO’s procurement agency.

 “Ukraine has reached unprecedented levels of interoperability with NATO.
 We are, de facto, already a part of the alliance’s security space,” Reznikov said.
 “I expressed my hope that this would expedite political decisions regarding our country’s NATO integration.”

-Note: This story has been updated with additional reporting